 Brazil faces an increasing opportunity cost of ethanol production.
-For example, when increasing ethanol production from 0 barrels per day to 22 barrels the opportunity cost of a barrel of ethanol is 1/22 of a tonne of food crops.
-Increasing ethanol production by another 18 barrels per day (to a total of 40 barrels per day) has an opportunity cost of 1/18 of a tonne of food crops per barrel of ethanol.
-The PPF's bowed-out shape reflects increasing opportunity cost.
+For instance, when increasing ethanol production from 0 barrels per day to 22 barrels the opportunity cost of a barrel of ethanol is 1/22 of a ton of food while increasing ethanol production another 18 barrels per day (to a total of 40 barrels per day) has an opportunity cost of 1/18 of a ton of food per barrel of ethanol.
+The PPF's bowed outward shape reflects the increasing opportunity cost.